๐ฏBasically, the DHS is spending a lot on surveillance tools but not keeping track of how they're used.

 Who's Affected

 The implications of this increased surveillance spending affect a broad spectrum of individuals, particularly immigrants and citizens living within the U.S. Advocacy groups have voiced their concerns over the potential for misuse of these technologies, which could lead to unwarranted monitoring and data collection.
 Lawmakers, including Representative Shontel Brown, have expressed alarm over the procurement decisions made by DHS, calling for greater transparency regarding the targets of these surveillance efforts.
+The general public is also affected, as the diminished oversight could lead to violations of constitutional rights.
+With the DHS's inspector general accusing the agency of obstructing audits related to biometric data management, the risk of unchecked surveillance practices looms large.

 What's at Risk

 With the DHS's increased surveillance capabilities, the risk to individual privacy grows exponentially.
 The First and Fourth Amendments are particularly at risk, as critics warn that the tools being deployed may infringe on citizens' rights to privacy and protection against unreasonable searches.
-The sharp decline in Privacy Impact Assessment filings—from 24 in 2024 to just eight in 2025—further highlights the lack of accountability in the agency's actions.
+The sharp decline in Privacy Impact Assessment filingsโfrom 24 in 2024 to just eight in 2025โfurther highlights the lack of accountability in the agency's actions.

 This situation raises critical questions about the balance between national security and personal freedoms.
 As surveillance technologies become more advanced, the potential for misuse and overreach increases, making it essential for oversight mechanisms to keep pace with technological advancements.